 We try to illustrate the concept of the Trinity, but the attempt is wholly inadequate.
-For example, I could say that a man has a body, a mind and a spirit -- which one is the man?
+For example, I could say that a man has a body, a mind and a spirit — which one is the man?
 Or I could describe H20 as a liquid, a solid or a vapor, depending on whether it was water, ice or steam.
 Which one is H20?
-Or, a man is a husband, a father, and a son -- yet, he is one man.
+Or a man is a husband, a father and a son — yet he is one man.
 No illustration is adequate.
-At best, it can only suggest what God is like.
+At best, they can only suggest what God is like.

 As much as you and I would like to know all about the Trinity, some of our questions must wait until we are with our Lord in eternity.
 Then we will understand completely.
-In the meantime, consider what Paul says in Romans 11:
+In the meantime, consider what Paul says in Romans 11:33-36 (Living Bible):

 The Holy Spirit came to glorify Christ and to lead believers into all truth.
-On the eve of His crucifixion while still in the Upper Room, the Lord Jesus said to the disciples, "The Counselor, the Holy Spirit, whom the Father will send in my name, will teach you all things and will remind you of everything I have said to you."
+On the eve of His crucifixion, while still in the upper room, the Lord Jesus said to the disciples, “The Counselor, the Holy Spirit, whom the Father will send in My name, will teach you all things and will remind you of everything I have said to you” (John 14:26, New International Version 1984).

 The Holy Spirit came to enable you to know Christ through a new birth and to give you the power to live and share the abundant life which Jesus promised to all who trust and obey Him.